wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 No, you can straight away use the plugin as the plugin included the script.

-= If i want to use my own facebook app id, what should i do? =
+= If i want to use my own facebook application id, what should i do? =

-To update your facebook app id for the plugin, go to Admin left sidebar, menu 'FbShareLike' and update option there.
+To update your facebook app id for the plugin, go to Admin left sidebar, menu 'FbShareLike Settings' under 'WoocCommerce' and update option there.

 = If i want to change the default button position[bottom of product summary] to position after product title, what should i do? =

-You can check the option 'Show button after product title' at 'FbShareLike' section.
+You can check the option 'Show button after product title' at 'FbShareLike Settings' section.

 = If i only want to show facebook like button on product page, not the share button. =

-You can check the option 'Show only like button' at 'FbShareLike' section.
+You can check the option 'Show only like button' at 'FbShareLike Settings' section.

+= If i only want to show dark color button on product page, not the light color button. =

+You can select 'Dark' at 'Color Scheme' option under 'FbShareLike Settings' section.

+= If i only want to show different language for the button text? =

+You can select at 'Language Settings' option under 'FbShareLike Settings' section.
+(77 Languages Supported Now)

 == Upgrade Notice ==

 coming soon...

 == Changelog ==

+= 2.0.0 =

+* Change menu 'FbShareLike' sidebar to 'FBShareLike Settings' link under 'WooCommerce' sidebar panel
+* Add more options for the setting page (width, languages, verb to display and color scheme)
+* Add OG <Meta> tags for facebook graph apps

+= 1.2.3 =

+* Fixed bugs

 = 1.2.2 =